Aim Notice 50

 Private shareholders: The AGM is the principal forum for dialogue with private shareholders, and we encourage all shareholders to attend and participate.
 The Notice of Meeting is sent to shareholders at least 20 days before the meeting.
 The chairman of the board and all committees, together with all other directors whenever possible, attend the AGM and are available to answer questions raised by shareholders.
 Shareholders vote on each resolution, by way of a poll.

 Institutional shareholders: The directors actively seek to build a mutual understanding of objectives with institutional shareholders.
-Our CEO makes presentations to institutional shareholders and analysts immediately following the release of the full-year and half-year results.
+Our CEO and CFO make presentations to institutional shareholders and analysts immediately following the release of the full-year and half-year results.
 We communicate with institutional investors frequently through a combination of formal meetings, and informal briefings with management.
 The majority of meetings with shareholders and potential investors are arranged by the broking team within the group’s nominated advisor.
 Following meetings, the broker provides anonymised feedback to the board from all fund managers met, from which sentiments, expectations and intentions may be gleaned.
 In addition, the broker reviews analysts’ notes to achieve a wider understanding of investors’ views.
 This information is considered by the board and has contributed to the preparation of the group’s investor relations strategy.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success